-About ten years ago a bright, hardworking biologist moved to the rural community where I live, bringing with him a vision to revitalize the local agricultural scene.
-His enthusiasm spilled across the table as we had lunch together one afternoon, and I remember thinking how every place needs at least a few energetic visionaries like this guy to kickstart those innovative industries that become tomorrow’s bread and butter.
+Back more than 15 years ago, a bright, hardworking energetic biologist moved to the rural island community where I live, bringing with him a vision to revitalize the local agricultural scene.
+His enthusiasm spilled across the table as we had lunch together one afternoon at Twin Bluffs restaurant, a small town greasy spoon in Gore Bay, Ontario, and I remember thinking how every place needs at least a few energetic visionaries like this guy to kickstart those innovative industries that become tomorrow’s bread and butter.
 His passion was high-value mushroom production, and he’d assembled small test kits that he handed out to us locals for free, hoping first-hand experience would spark grassroots change in our local economy.
-The kits were a brilliant idea, but I never got to try mine before I heard the tragic news.
+The kits were a brilliant idea, but I never got to try mine before a tragic mistake was made.

 Bright and educated as he was, this guy made a fatal miscalculation.
 Two miscalculations, actually.
-After enjoying grilled burgers for dinner, he brought his apparently extinguished little barbecue inside his mobile home as rain clouds gathered overhead.
-That was his second mistake.
-The first was failing to install a carbon monoxide detector in his home when he first moved in.
-He went to bed and never woke up, another victim of that silent killer, carbon monoxide.
+After enjoying grilled burgers for dinner later that week, he brought his apparently extinguished little hibachi barbecue inside his travel trailer home, as rain clouds gathered overhead.
+That turned out to be his second mistake.
+The first was failing to install a carbon monoxide detector in his trailer.
+He went to bed and never woke up.
+Another victim of that silent killer, carbon monoxide.

 Indoor Air Quality Key to Keeping CO Out